jaimetur/PhotoMigrator/README.md

 ### <span style="color:blue">Upload Folder into Immich Photos:</span>
 From version 3.0.0 onwards, the script can be executed in 'Upload Folder into Immich Photos' Mode.

-If you configure properly the file 'CONFIG.ini' and execute this Extra Mode, the script will connect automatically to your Immich Photos database and will upload all the asseets contained in <INPUT_FOLDER> that are supported by Immich Photos.
+If you configure properly the file 'CONFIG.ini' and execute this Extra Mode, the script will connect automatically to your Immich Photos database and will upload all the assets contained in <INPUT_FOLDER> that are supported by Immich Photos.

 The folder <INPUT_FOLDER> can be passed using the Flag: _'-iuf,  --immich-upload-folder <INPUT_FOLDER>'_